rupweb/jinda/README.md

 In the UNIX tradition of do one thing and do it well, the jar is a collection of single requirements.
 Those requirements are:

-Client requirements (the filters): put, get, take, browse, listen
+Client requirements (the filters): process start, process stop, data put, data get

 Server requirements (the forks): auto discovery (monitor), auto copy (distribute), auto availability (self heal)